Stack Teardowns · Issue 02 · Web track · Desktop

 Operator read

-A health score of 69 on a file this size (1,734 entries) is below the Tier-1 publisher median.
-The expensive number is the 506 entries unverified by SSP sellers.json (29% of the file).
-On a property at CNN-scale traffic, even a 2-4% bid skip on those paths is real money.
+The number to focus on is the 506 entries unverified by SSP sellers.json (29% of the file).
+Those are entries declared in the publisher's ads.txt that downstream buyers cannot cryptographically verify back to the listed SSP.
 The 661 duplicate records and 7 defunct-SSP entries are cosmetic by comparison, but worth deduping on the next ads.txt release.
-The Supply Chain Completeness F grade and sellers.json Verification D grade are the same gap viewed from two sides.
+The Supply Chain Completeness and sellers.json Verification grades are the same gap viewed from two sides: each unverified entry is one path where buyers cannot confirm the seller exists.

 Machine-fixable categories